-- Given the wrong medication - Given the wrong dose
+- Given the wrong medication

+- Given the wrong dose

-• Given medication at the wrong time (insufficient intervals between doses)
+- Given medication at the wrong time (insufficient intervals between doses)

-- Given medication that is out of date - Or the wrong pupil is given medication
+- Given medication that is out of date

+- Or the wrong pupil is given medication

-Incidents must be reported on the WSCC online reporting system and to the Medical Team and Senior Leadership Team who will immediately inform the pupil's parent/guardian.
+Incidents must be reported to the Schools Senior Management Team who will immediately inform the pupil's parent/guardian.
 Details of the incident will be recorded locally as part of the schools local arrangements.
 Local records must include details of what happened, the date, who is responsible and any effect the mistake has caused.
 Senior Management will investigate the incident and change procedures to prevent reoccurrence if necessary.
+NB: Incidents that arise from medical conditions that are being well managed by the school do not need to be reported or recorded locally.